EOEPCA/eoepca-killercoda/discovery/04-add-stac.md

 ### Add a collection

-As first thing, we can add a Collection for our data.
+First, we can add a Collection for our data.
 Let's save first the following STAC

 ```
 cat <<EOF | tee CAT_DEMO.json | jq